flavio1110/go-for-csharp-devs/README.md

 Coming from a C# development background, the big challenge is to resist the urge to split things (too early), creating [too many packages](https://dave.cheney.net/practical-go/presentations/qcon-china.html#_consider_fewer_larger_packages) and [files](https://dave.cheney.net/practical-go/presentations/qcon-china.html#_arrange_code_into_files_by_import_statements).

+### 11 - Where is the decimal type?

+Go doesn't have a primitive `decimal` type for arbitrary-precision fixed-point decimal numbers.
+Yes, you read it right.
+Therefore, if you need to deal with fixed-point precision there are two main options:

+- Use an external package like [decimal](https://github.com/shopspring/decimal), which introduces the `decimal` type.
+However, the current version (1.3.1), can "only" represent numbers with a maximum of 2^31 digits after the decimal point.
+- Use `int64` to store and deal with these numbers.
+For e.g. given you need 6 precision digits, therefore `79.23`, `23.00`, and `54.123456`, become respectively `79230000`, `23000000`, and `54123456`.

 ### Next Questions:
 - What about dependency injection containers?